 A basic agenda will include the following actions.

-The first item on the meeting agenda is to review the vision and roadmap to confirm that everyone understands the overall goal for the product.
+The first item on the meeting agenda is to review the vision and product roadmap to confirm that everyone understands the overall goal for the product.

 Next, stakeholders should review the architecture and technical details for the release.
 This is the time to discuss any new information that could affect the release plan estimates and scope, including dependencies, assumptions, or gaps.